-The aim of this course is to introduce the basic principles of the of mental health nursing.
+The aim of this course is to introduce the basic principles of the theoretical and clinical framework of mental health nursing.
 More specifically, this module is divided in two parts.
-Part A includes a) the theoretical and philosophical underpinnings of mental health nursing and interdisciplinary care b) the nursing process as applied within the mental health nursing framework, as well as the nursing diagnoses system NANDA and classification of nursing interventions (NIC) and outcomes (NOC) according to Iowa system and therapeutic communication between mental health nurses. clients and their families.
-Part B introduces the basic mental health disturbances, and the role of nurses to the prevention and management of them, taking into consideration contemporary knowledge from neurosciences and social sciences.
-Emphasis is given to anxiety disorders, mood disorders, cognitive schizophrenia, disorders, eating disorders. substance use and misuse, and personality disorders.
+Part A includes a) the theoretical and philosophical underpinnings health mental nursing and interdisciplinary care b) the nursing process as applied within the mental health nursing framework, as well as the nursing diagnoses system NANDA and classification of nursing interventions (NIC) and outcomes (NOC) according to Iowa system and therapeutic communication between mental health nurses. clients and their families.
+Part B introduces the basic mental health disturbances, and the role of nurses their developmental stage will be to the prevention and management of them, taking into consideration contemporary knowledge from neurosciences and social sciences.
+Emphasis is given to anxiety disorders, mood disorders, cognitive disorders, schizophrenia, eating disorders, substance use and misuse, and personality disorders.